-In doing this we saw there is no place off limits to an attack, and the main characteristic for how such situations unfold could be summed up in one word — quickly.
+In doing this we saw there is no place off limits to an attack.
+The main characteristic for how such situations unfold could be summed up in one word — quickly.
 We saw the “what” people used in responding to attacks was sometimes a handgun, sometimes a shotgun and at other times an AR-15 or similar rifle.
 The key was just having a firearm close at hand — whether it was a handgun or a long gun — and being familiar with it and prepared to use it should push come to shove.

 A practical, real-life example that brings all of these things together took place in a semi-rural area outside of Detroit, Michigan, in 2012, when Matt Smithers and his wife Holly were headed home after dinner in the city.
 They had not had much time together because of work, and a sitter was watching the kids for the night so they could enjoy each other’s company.